GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ### Ticket registration

-RS registers tickets with all scopes mentioned in "data" (we need all scopes in order to evaluate expression, all or nothing principle)
+RS registers tickets with all scopes mentioned in "data" (we need all scopes in order to evaluate expression--all or nothing principle)

 ```json